 The liability is discounted using a present value calculation, adjusted yearly for accretion expense.
 The recognition of a liability resulted in an accompanying increase to the respective tangible capital assets.
-The capital assets affected are being amortized with the depreciation accounting policies outlined in (c).
+The capital assets affected are being amortized in accordance with the accounting policies outlined in (c).